 What DYOM is about, and the two available options

-In sum, DYOM may be completed by a student from modular faculties/ schools*, within 4 Modular Credits’ (MCs) worth of Unrestricted Elective Modular (UEM) space during his or her candidature and will be graded on a ‘CS/CU’ (Completed Satisfactorily/Completed Unsatisfactorily) basis.
-The options available:
+The DYOM scheme gives a student* opportunities to pursue self-directed learning, with up to 8 MCs allowed within the UE space during his or her candidature and will be graded on a ‘CS/CU’ (Completed Satisfactorily/Completed Unsatisfactorily) basis.

-- DYOM via edX MOOCs – Fully online learning where students can access edX courses via NUS LumiNUS.
+- DYOM via MOOCs – Fully online learning where students can access edX courses or AI For Industry (AI4I)® via NUS LumiNUS.

-- DYOM via group work with supervision – a group of 10 or more students coming together to learn from a supervisor.
+- DYOM via group work with supervision – a group of 10 or more students coming together to learn from a thesis advisor.

 *Exclusion: Medicine, Dentistry, LAW, Yale-NUS, SCALE